toradex/tcb-env-setup/README.md

                          Meaning some torizoncore-builder commands will require additional directories to be passed as arguments.
                          By default with this flag excluded torizoncore-builder is setup with Docker volumes.

+- `-s`                   (s)torage directory or Docker volume.
+                         Internal storage directory or Docker volume that TorizonCore Builder should use to keep its state information and image customizations.
+                         It must be an absolute directory or a Docker volume name.
+                         If this flag is not set, the "storage" Docker volume will be used.

 - `-h`                   (h)elp
                          Prints usage information.